52nd Academy Awards: Ceremony information

-In September 1979, the Academy hired film producer Howard W. Koch to produce the telecast for the sixth time.
-Upon being named producer, Koch responded in a press release stating, "I plan to involve all the professional and creative talents of the motion picture community in this program, as the Academy Awards, in the public's mind, represents the entire field of filmmaking."
+In September 1979, the academy hired film producer Howard W. Koch to produce the telecast for the sixth time.
+Upon being named producer, Koch responded in a press release, stating, "I plan to involve all the professional and creative talents of the motion picture community in this program, as the Academy Awards, in the public's mind, represents the entire field of filmmaking."
 Two months later, it was announced that comedian and The Tonight Show host Johnny Carson would preside over emceeing duties for the 1980 ceremony.
 "Johnny Carson is one of our national treasures.
 He was selected as this year's host because his wit and verve made him an outstanding master of ceremonies at last year's show," said Koch in a statement justifying his selection for host.

-Several other people were involved with the production of the ceremony.
-Marty Pasetta was hired as director of the telecast.
-Henry Mancini served as musical director and conductor for the ceremony where he conducted an overture performed by the orchestra at the beginning of the show.
+Marty Pasetta directed the telecast.
+Henry Mancini served as musical director and conductor for the ceremony, where he conducted an overture performed by the orchestra at the beginning of the show.
 A song-and-dance number featuring actor and singer Donald O'Connor paid tribute to choreography in film.